 One of my biggest pet-peeves when I was traveling regularly pre-pandemic was passengers who coughed or sneezed without covering their mouths.
 I would see it on almost every flight, no matter what class I was in.
 Actually, the worst offender was a woman on a Virgin Australia flight from LAX to Brisbane years ago in first class.
 She wouldn’t stop coughing without covering her mouth and she was throwing her dirty tissues in the aisle for the flight attendant to pick up.
 I spoke to the flight attendant about it, who said that she’d given her a mask but she refused to wear it.
 So I asked for one and I wore it.
 If that happened today, the passenger would be arrested and fined wherever they dropped her off.

-I wrote about the rude seat mate I had on my LAX to Miami flight on Wednesday (here’s the story) and how he kept taking his mask off.
+I wrote about the rude seat mate I had on my LAX to Miami flight last year (here’s the story) and how he kept taking his mask off.
 When he started coughing without it, the flight attendant pounced on him.

 2. Watching Videos Without Headphones

-On my return flight on Thursday, I was in 10A and the passenger all the way on the other side of the plane decided to watch his movie on his phone without earphones Everyone around him was looking at him like, “Is he insane?” but no one said anything.
+On my return flight, I was in 10A and the passenger all the way on the other side of the plane decided to watch his movie on his phone without earphones.
+Everyone around him was looking at him like, “Is he insane?” but no one said anything.
 I was just about to get up and say something when the flight attendant told him to put headphones on.
 And he was pissed.

 3. Listening to Music Super Loud